 The points of view from which is possible to take a good shot of the Obelisk are many: in springtime with the Jaracanda trees in flower from “Avenida Presidente Roque Sáenz Peña”, or also the fairly recent hedge sculpture BA with the monument in the background (as in the photo).

 For night shots it is always very well illuminated.
 If you want to take a great shot of the whole “Avenida 9 de Julio” with the Obelisk and the traffic lights at sunset there are quite a lot of places to set your tripod.
-The most popular lookout point for this photograph is the terrace of the Hotel Panamericano (Carlos Pellegrini 551), it is an expansive choice but worth if you really need the best view.
+The most popular lookout point for this photograph is the terrace of the Hotel Panamericano (Carlos Pellegrini 551), it is an expansive choice but worth it if you really need the best view.
 Depending on your idea there are many other beautiful and high terraces available.

 Location: Plaza de la República, San Nicolás.